Now is the Time to Invest in Your Ecommerce Site. Here’s Why.

 To evaluate the performance and the effectiveness of your DTC logistics operations, consider looking into analytical tools and reports.
 You can gain insight into which fulfillment centers you need to stock, how much time you have before inventory runs out, and each shipping method’s costs, average order value, and average time to fulfill.
 This can help inform your decisions for optimizing your supply chain and overall business operations.

 Managing DTC logistics doesn’t stop after a product is delivered to a consumer.
 Since shoppers can’t see, feel, or try out the products that they buy online, they may not always get their order right the first time and may want to return or exchange their purchase.
 Shipping products one way to customers is already costly and vulnerable to delays—returns add another layer of complexity and expense on top of that.

 To streamline returns, make sure you have a clear and flexible returns policy and solid customer service that provides up-to-date communication during every step of the process.
 Look for any bottlenecks in your return process that can increase costs, like misplaced products coming back into stock or return delays.
 A positive return experience allows you to earn customer trust and win customers for life.

 Forging a direct path to your buyers involves owning every touchpoint in the customer journey.
 Former B2B sellers and brand manufacturers are learning to effectively pick, pack, and deliver products while keeping their customers informed throughout the entire fulfillment process.
-Optimizing your DTC logistics will allow you to differentiate your brand, exceed customer expectations, and set your business up for growth.
+Optimizing your direct-to-consumer logistics will allow you to differentiate your brand, exceed customer expectations, and set your business up for growth.

 Looking to start selling direct?
 Download our whitepaper on how to build a resilient DTC brand that sustains your growth in the years to come.